dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 ### Testing Phase

 * **Automated Test Creation**: create (unit, integration, performance, security) tests by analysing the existing code repository and defect patterns.
-This is an easy way to increase test coverage and catch future defects.
+This is an effective way to increase test coverage and catch future defects.
   * *"Analyse the code in the current project and generate unit tests, cover typical usage scenarios and edge cases.
 Create mock objects where needed."*
   * *"Write tests to cover the defects in the following tickets: \[..., ...\]"*
 * **Test Data Generation**: create synthetic data for testing.